 - 1_Program Devt 1_Artfact name

-- 2 Program Devt 2 Artifact name

-- 3 Program Devt 2 Supplement artifact name (if applicable, for supplementary files)
+- 2 Program Devt 2 Supplement artifact name (if applicable, for supplementary files)

-- 4 Education 1 Artifact name
+- 3 Education 1 Artifact name

-- 5 EBP 1 Artifact name
+- 4 EBP 1 Artifact name

 ....
 And so forth.
 For the Evidence-Based Capstone Paper, label it as "Publication Ready Paper" so it is not confused with the Evidence Based Practice artifacts